SystArchitec/desktop-q/README.md

   - Ask: “What was I doing on May 22, 2023, around 5PM?” — Q knows
   - Search your past like a digital brain

-- **Pattern Recognition**
-Q learns from your behavior — not just what you click, but what you *care about*.
-It connects dots across time, digs up what you missed, and brings forgotten data back into the spotlight.

-**Examples:**
-- “You searched Franck Muller watches 6 times this week — one’s on sale on Chrono24 now.”
-- “This doc matches a chat and PDF from 2022 — want to pull them in?”

-Q isn’t a helper.
-It’s your **second brain** with a memory for everything you almost forgot.

 - **Split Workspace Design**
   - Email tabs on the **left vertical sidebar**